moniydv/Web-App/README.md

 PROJECT REQUIREMENTS :

-This will be a very simple web application which handles appointments.
+This web application handles appointments.
 The appointments will be stored in a SQL database with at least 1 table.
 We recommend that one of the tables contains 2 columns:
 (1) a datetime column which records the appointment's time and (2) a description column.